Care & Use

 Beeswax Goods & Handcrafted Tools

-Beeswax wraps and similar goods should be cleaned gently with cool water and mild soap, then air-dried.
+Clean beeswax wraps and similar goods with cool water and mild soap, then air dry.
 Avoid heat, which can warp or melt natural waxes.

-Handcrafted tools benefit from simple care—clean after use, dry thoroughly, and store thoughtfully.
+Handcrafted tools benefit from simple care: clean after use, dry thoroughly, and store properly.

-Our products reflect the season in which they are made.
-Color, texture, and scent may shift slightly throughout the year.
-These changes are part of working with natural materials and living systems.
+These products reflect the season in which they were made.
+Variations in color, texture, and scent are part of working with natural materials and are to be expected.

 Shelf Life & Use